Morris Carstairs: Early life

 Carstairs was born on 18 June 1916 in Mussoorie, India, then part of the British Raj.
 He was the son of George Carstairs (died 1948), a Church of Scotland missionary, and his wife Elizabeth Huntley Young.
-He spent his childhood living in India and became fluent in both English and Hindi.
+He spent his childhood in India and became fluent in both English and Hindi.
 At the age of ten, he and his family moved to Edinburgh, Scotland.
 He was educated at George Watson's College, then an all-boys private school in Edinburgh.

 He was an accomplished long-distance runner in his youth.
 He was the Scottish 3 miles champion in 1937, 1938 and 1939.
 He represented Scotland at the 1937 International University Games, winning a silver medal in the 5000 metres in a time of 15:24.2.
 He also represented Scotland at the 1939 International University Games, winning a gold medal in the 5000 metres in a time of 15:20.2.
 He represented Great Britain at the 1938 European Athletics Championships, coming sixth in the Men's 5000 metres with a time of 14:51.3.